Tecnoglass (TGLS)

 13. Is Now The Time To Buy Tecnoglass?

-Tecnoglass doesn’t top our investment wishlist, but we understand that it’s not a bad business.
+Tecnoglass isn’t a bad business, but we’re not clamoring to buy it here and now.
 First off, its revenue growth was exceptional over the last five years.
-And while Tecnoglass’s projected EPS for the next year is lacking, its backlog growth has been marvelous.
+And while Tecnoglass’s diminishing returns show management's prior bets haven't worked out, its backlog growth has been marvelous.

-Tecnoglass’s P/E ratio based on the next 12 months is 12.8x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are superior stocks to buy right now.
+Tecnoglass’s P/E ratio based on the next 12 months is 12.1x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're fairly confident there are better investments elsewhere.